History of Musical Film

 With almost no stage musicals making it to the big screen, it was a pleasant surprise to see the unconventional Off-Broadway hit Hedwig and the Angry Inch (2001) succeed with original star (and co-creator) John Cameron Mitchell repeating his uncompromising performance in the title role.
 Effective despite a limited budget, Hedwig proved that offbeat musicals could find an appreciative commercial audience.

-That same year, the even stranger Moulin Rouge (2001) captured the imagination of millions of filmgoers by presenting a pedestrian love story through a wild mixture of musical sequences and eye-catching images.
-Director Baz Luhrmann threw together a dizzy hodgepodge of old and new pop songs, and kept the screen whirling with MTV-style quick cut editing.
-Nicole Kidman and Ewan MacGregor looked and sounded sexy in musical sequences that flew by at such speed that their lack of musical talents hardly mattered.
+That same year, Moulin Rouge (2001) captured the imagination of millions of filmgoers by presenting a pedestrian love story via a wild mixture of musical sequences and eye-catching images.
+Director Baz Luhrmann threw together a dizzy hodgepodge of old and new pop songs, and kept the screen whirling with hyperkinetic, quick-cut editing.
+Nicole Kidman and Ewan MacGregor looked and sounded sexy in musical sequences that flew by at such speed that their dubious musical talents hardly mattered.
 Most critics and film goers overlooked the often confusing pace and turned Moulin Rouge into the first real musical screen hit of the new century.
-It garnered numerous awards and more importantly by Hollywood standards earned millions at the box office.
+It garnered numerous awards and justified its $53 million budget by grossing $179 million worldwide -- a figure that does not include home video sales.

 Musical film took another turn into new territory with 8 Mile (2002), the first film to feature a hip-hop score that grew out of and played a part in the film's story line.
 Dark and angry, the film delighted teen audiences that might have steered clear of a traditional musical, and the soundtrack CD topped the pop charts.
 Controversial rap artist Eminem starred in this supposedly semi-autobiographical story of an ambitious white trash rapper struggling to make his name in Detroit's all-black rap music culture.
 No one seemed to mind that the rapster, born Marshall Bruce Mathers III and raised in suburban comfort, had never known such a struggle with poverty.